4 May 2026 · Analysis of Rap Music

 Career Overview

-Snow grew up in a Scarborough, Toronto housing project surrounded by Jamaican neighbours whose dancehall music became his defining influence despite his Irish-Canadian heritage.
+Snow grew up in a North York, Toronto housing project (Allenbury Gardens) surrounded by Jamaican neighbours whose dancehall music became his defining influence despite his Irish-Canadian heritage.
 He was introduced to MC Shan in Queens and produced a demo.
 He then returned to Toronto, was convicted of assault, and served eight months.
 Informer was released while he was incarcerated and climbed to #1.
 He was released from prison to a limousine.
 He was subsequently denied US entry due to his criminal record.
 12 Inches of Snow went platinum in the US and triple-platinum in Canada.
 He never had another US Hot 100 hit.

 Discography